berenger-eu/tbfmm/paper/paper.md

 # Statement of need

 The FMM is a major algorithm but it remains rare to have it included in HPC benchmarks when studying runtime systems, schedulers or optimizers.
-The main reason is that it is tedious to implement and requires a significant programming effort when using the task-based method together with the group-tree.
+The principal reason is that it is tedious to implement and requires a significant programming effort when using the task-based method together with the group-tree.
 However, it is an interesting, if not unique, algorithm to study irregular/hierarchical scientific method.
-For the same reason, it is difficult for researchers in physics or applied mathematics to implement a complete FMM library and to optimize it for modern hardware, especially if their objective is to focus on approximation kernels.
+For the same reason, it is difficult for researchers in physics or applied mathematics to implement a complete FMM library and to optimize it for modern hardware, especially if their aim is to focus on approximation kernels.
 Therefore, `TBFMM` can be useful for both communities.

 Among the few existing FMM libraries, `ScalFMM` is the closer package to `TBFMM`.